Phoenix has a Comicon?

 As with the panels, your supervisor can take scheduled Photo Ops into consideration with your availability when scheduling your shifts.
 There is always the possibility of a volunteer emergency that will force you to miss a scheduled Photo Op, which may require rescheduling or a refund.
 Keep in mind that if you buy 10 Photo Ops it may impact your freedom to volunteer and you might be better off buying a full event membership.
 Also, volunteers do not get a discount on Photo Ops as these are part of the way our guests earn income for the time they spend with us.

-Do volunteers get a discount on paid events like Geek Prom or Storytime with Wil Wheaton?
+Do volunteers get a discount on paid events like Geek Prom?

 That would be nice, but the proceeds from Geek Prom go to the charity Kids Need to Read.
-Fee events like Storytime with Wil Wheaton are part of the way our guests earn income for their appearances.
+There is no staff discount.

 Do volunteers get discounts on autographs?

-No. Again, this is part of how our guests earn income for their appearances.
+No. This is part of how our guests earn income for their appearances.

 Do volunteers get first-of-line privileges for limited-seating events?